ProjektBlack/javascript-practice/README.md

 # javascript-practice
-Websites where I try to implement JavaScript
+Websites where I try to implement and practice JavaScript.